Why You Should Ask Questions in a Job Interview

 Good questions show that you have done your research.
 A warning here is to make sure have done your research.
 If you ask an agency overseeing state parks how many parks the state has, that shows that you did not do your research.
 The number of state parks is an easy piece of information to find.

 You have to dig deeper.
-If you look on the agency’s website and find that the most visited state park has four times as many annual visitors than the least visited park, good questions would ask why this is, what does the most visited state park have or do that brings them so many visitors, and what can the least visited park do that the most visited park does.
+If you look at the agency’s website and find that the most visited state park has four times as many annual visitors than the least visited park, good questions would ask why this is, what does the most visited state park have or do that brings them so many visitors, and what can the least visited park do that the most visited park does.

 While the examples above are good questions in isolation, you must make sure that the questions you ask are relevant to the job’s role in the organization.